 Bottom Line: The Santander All In One Credit Card is a 0% purchase and balance transfer card that offers interesting rewards through their Santander Boosts program, and it doesn't charge an extra fee for purchases made abroad.

 |For 15 months (no initial balance transfer fee)

 |For up to 15 months

 0% balance transfers can potentially save those with existing credit card debt a significant amount in interest charges.
 As long as you make your monthly payments on time, stay within your limit and pay off the debt within your 0% APR intro period, you will pay no interest charges along the way.

-Let’s imagine a scenario where you transfer a £1,000 debt onto a new Santander All In One card, and you will pay down the debt over 26 months.
-The £3 monthly card fee adds up to £78 over 26 months, which is equivalent to 7.8% of your initial debt!
-Now the costs to execute your balance transfer have risen from 0% to 7.8% (reflecting the monthly fee).
+Let’s imagine a scenario where you transfer a £1,000 debt onto a new Santander All In One card, and you decide to pay down the debt over 15 months (paying £67 per month of the balance).
+The additional £3 monthly card fee adds up to £45 over 15 months, which is equivalent to 4.5% of your initial debt.
+Now the costs to execute your balance transfer have risen from 0% to 4.5% (reflecting the monthly fee).

-You are better off switching this debt to the Santander All In One card (paying £76 in monthly fees) than leaving it on your previous 18.9% interest-charging card (paying £300 in interest over the years), plus you'll be debt free sooner.
+But you are better off switching this debt to the Santander All In One card (paying £45 in monthly fees) than leaving it on your previous 21.9% interest-charging card—on which you pay nearly £180 in interest over the months if you made equivalent £67 monthly payments, plus you'll be debt free sooner.

 Santander All In One Compared to Other Credit Cards

 To better understand the value of the Santander All In One Credit Card you need to see it relative to other available options.
 We’ve compared this card to other cash back and rewards cards so you can decide which will create more value for you.

 Santander All In One vs Lloyds Bank Platinum Longest Balance Transfer Card